-Registration for each term takes place at a time scheduled by the Registrar (see Academic Calendar).
+Registration for returning students will take place at a time scheduled by the Registrar's Office (see Academic Calendar).
 Registration information and procedures are published by the Registrar's Office.
-All students must present their photo identification card and complete a vehicle registration form prior to enrollment.
+All students should present their photo identification card at the point of registration.
 The photo identification card station is located near the Registrar's Office only during registration periods.

-Registration materials (e.g., registration form, method of payment form, and vehicle registration) are available outside of the Registrar's Office.
+Registration materials (e.g., registration form and method of payment form) are available outside of the Registrar's Office.
 Afterwards, review your degree checklist and select courses during an appointment with your academic advisor.
-You may register by providing the Registrar with a signed registration form and other materials (e.g., your MTS student identification card, completed vehicle registration form, and method of payments form) needed to complete this process.
+You may register by providing the Registrar's Office with a signed registration form, and other materials (e.g., your MTS student identification card, completed vehicle registration form, and method of payment form) needed to complete this process.